American University of Antigua

 Scholarships and Grants

-AUA has more than 20 scholarships available to students who have been accepted at AUA.
+AUA has nearly 20 scholarships available to students who have been accepted at AUA.
 Academic awards, service awards, and cultural awards are the three core categories that students can explore to find a scholarship they might be eligible to receive.
 Not all students will receive a scholarship, but the first step in exploring this is to submit your information to learn more, or apply right online.